How to create 12 months of Content

 — In my case I also like to get tangled up in the technicalities of getting my equipment set up and lighting right for video!

 That’s a lot of things to procrastinate about!
-No wonder that for so many it keeps slipping to the bottom of the list.
+No wonder that for so many, content creation keeps slipping to the bottom of the list.

 Of course there will still be times you need to create content that is more “topical” in nature.
-E.g. something that response to what is going on in the world right now (in the same way that I’ve adapted this article to respond to the current lockdown situation).
-But if you already have your content planned out for the year, and maybe even created several months in advance, it removes a lot of the blocks to being consistent – and you still have the freedom and flexibility to add extra ones in if inspiration strikes or something happens in the world that you want to respond to.
+For example, something that responds to what is going on in the world right now (as was the case during the pandemic, and during other recent big global events).
+But if you already have your content planned out for the year, and maybe even created several months in advance, it removes a lot of the blocks to being consistent — and you still have the freedom and flexibility to add extra ones if inspiration strikes or something happens in the world that you want to respond to.

 So here it is: